 The Path leaves Weymouth along the Esplanade, between the beach and the Georgian and Regency buildings.
 Where the buildings end, they are replaced by the Lodmoor Country Park and Nature Reserve.
 Gentle undulating cliffs follow around landslips and crumbling cliffs, becoming progressively steep and arduous.
 Pass along the way the pretty hamlets and beaches of Osmington Mills and Ringstead.
 Further on is the impressive rock arch of Durdle Door, before the route descends to Lulworth Cove.

 Tourists flock to the beautifully scallop shaped Lulworth Cove and the quaint and charming village that is a little inland.
 The cliffs to the right of the Cove have been fenced off, and you can see where the old fencing used to be by the posts that have been left behind.
 These posts will, no doubt, soon fall into the sea.
 Further along is Stair Hole; where the sea has created a number of small arches in the rocks that cup this inlet.
 The Path leaves the cove along its ridge with lovely views back down to the bay.
 The large area of land along the coast from here is owned by the Ministry of Defence.
 When the ranges are closed for military practice a considerable detour inland is required to take you back to the Path at Kimmeridge.
 The opening times are published but could be subject to last minute changes!
 The military's presence has protected this lovely coastline from development.
 It is tough and arduous with a lot of steep and deep rise and falls but the beautiful bays and views of the white cliffs will make up for it.
 There is the fossil forest that records a world from 144 million years ago.
 Further on, the views down to Mupe Bay are tremendous.
 A possible short diversion at Worbarrow Tout are the ruins of Tyneham, a victim of World War II when the villagers were forced from their homes and never allowed to return.
 Above Kimmeridge Bay is the "Nodding Donkey" ,which has been extracting oil since 1959.
 On the other side of the Bay, stands Clavell Tower.
 This beautiful folly has been painstakingly dismantled and relocated to its present position to prevent it from falling into the sea, before being restored.
+It is now offered for holiday letting by The Landmark Trust and it is claimed to be Britain's most popoular holiday rental.
 A few miles earlier, the rampart remains of the Iron Age hillfort at Flower's Barrow have not been so lucky.
 However, as more of the coastline is allowed to be eroded, more archaeological history is revealed.